 This brief is written by Preeti Pallavi Jena from Kiit Law School.

-Since you were unable to attend this amazing session Abhyuday Agarwal on “Real cost of cracking judiciary exam in 2nd & 3rd attempt”, we thought we will bring to you the excerpts of the webinar so that you are not at a complete loss.
+Since you were unable to attend this amazing session by Ramnauj Mukherjee on “Red flag issues in legal due diligence”, we thought we will bring to you the excerpts of the webinar so that you are not at a complete loss.

 Read ahead, we hope you find it insightful and will be able to join us for the upcoming webinars.